la2050/archive/_projects/2016/next-fest-a-weekend-of-indie-film-music-bringing-angelenos-together-in-the-heart-of-downtown-la.md

   to be able to broaden our outreach in Los Angeles through a fully underwritten community ticket initiative and by continuing to offer a free, public space for NEXT FEST attendees and the vibrant downtown neighborhood.
+Please explain how you will define and measure success for your project.​: >- We believe NEXT FEST will be successful if we can reach and bring together more Angelenos around some of the most distinctive voices in independent film culture today.
+We hope that our audiences will leave entertained, challenged, and having connected in a way that is altogether unique.

+  Sundance Institute emphasizes documentation, benchmarking, and evaluation in all of our programs and services, and measures the success of activities through a variety of mechanisms, including: audience attendance and engagement at all events, surveys of program participants and partners, social media and website engagement, media coverage, and story reporting.
+The Institute also conducts extensive data collection and analysis from online, mobile, and social platforms featuring the Sundance name.
+All Sundance Programs are responsive to the needs of the participants: Institute staff evaluate Program activities on an ongoing basis, meet quarterly throughout the year to measure progress in reaching the established goals of our initiatives, carefully consider feedback gathered both formally and informally, and make program modifications when appropriate.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/next-fest-a-weekend-of-indie-film-music-bringing-angelenos-together-in-the-heart-of-downtown-la/skild-prod.s3.amazonaws.com/myla2050/images/custom540/9172894265741-team91.png
 organization_name: Sundance Institute